mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 The *Insights tab*, accessible from either the *Project*, *Team*, or *Localization page*, displays data and trends on contributor and localization activity in a graphical format.

 The following insights appear on all pages:
-* **Review activity**: Shows the number of unreviewed suggestions as a trend line.
+* **Review activity**: shows the number of unreviewed suggestions as a trend line.
 The *Team page* also shows the number of peer-approved, self-approved, and rejected suggestions for each month as a bar graph to display the impact of the review process on the number of unreviewed suggestions. *New suggestions* (hidden by default) can also be shown by clicking `New suggestions` at the bottom of the graph.
 Hover over a data point to get the detailed number of strings and percentages for that month.
-* **Translation activity**: Shows the translation completion percentage for the locale as a trend line.
+* **Translation activity**: shows the translation completion percentage for the locale as a trend line.
 The *Team page* also shows the number of human translations and [machinery translations](ui.md#machinery) for each month as a bar graph to display the impact of the translation process on the number of completed translations. *New source strings* (hidden by default) can also be shown by clicking `New source strings` at the bottom of the graph.
 Hover over a data point to get the detailed number of strings and percentages for that month.

 The following insights only appear on *Team pages*:
-* **Active users**: Shows the ratio of active versus total for each [user role](users.md#user-roles): managers (Team managers), reviewers (Team managers and Translators), and contributors, filterable by time period (last 12/6/3/1 months).
+* **Active users**: shows the ratio of active versus total for each [user role](users.md#user-roles): managers (Team managers), reviewers (Team managers and Translators), and contributors, filterable by time period (last 12/6/3/1 months).
-* **Time to review suggestions**: Shows the average age of [suggestions](glossary.md#translation) reviewed for a particular month, and the 12 month average.
+* **Time to review suggestions**: shows the average age of [suggestions](glossary.md#translation) reviewed for a particular month, and the 12 month average.
 Hover over a data point in the graph to see the exact age in days for that month’s current and 12 month average.
-* **Age of unreviewed suggestions**: This can be accessed by clicking `Age of unreviewed` on the bottom of the *Time to review suggestions* graph.
+* **Age of unreviewed suggestions**: this can be accessed by clicking `Age of unreviewed` on the bottom of the *Time to review suggestions* graph.
 Shows the average age of unreviewed suggestions at a particular point in time.
 Hover over a data point in the graph to see the exact age in days for unreviewed suggestions for that month.

-Note: Clicking on the `i` icon in the top right of each insight will provide detailed definitions for the data shown.
+Note: clicking on the `i` icon in the top right of each insight will provide detailed definitions for the data shown.